ULL-ESIT-PL/compact-js-ast/README.md

-  -f --hideFile <fileName>    File with a line per AST fields to omit -j --json                   output in JSON format (default is YML -n --no-parse               do not parse the code, assume the input is already an AST in json format -a --all                    output all fields
+  -f --hideFile <fileName>    File with a line per AST fields to omit -j --json                   output in JSON format (default is YML -n --no-parse               do not parse the code, assume the input is already an AST in json format -b --babel                  parse the code with babel (default is espree) -a --all                    output all fields
   -l --location               omit only location fields -h, --help                  display help for command